 By Nevro’s own estimates based on published literature it cites, there are approximately 4 million PWDs living with painful diabetic neuropathy in the United States.

-In a nutshell, DPN is damage to the peripheral nervous system, the vast communication network that sends signals between the central nervous system (the brain and spinal cord) and all other parts of the body, according to the National Institutes of Health.
+In a nutshell, DPN is damage to the peripheral nervous system, the vast communication network that sends signals between the central nervous system (the brain and spinal cord) and all other parts of the body, according to the

 Peripheral nerves serve to send sensory information to the central nervous system, such as a message that your feet are cold, or pain to let you know injury is occurring.
 They also carry signals that tell your muscles to contract and to help control everything from our hearts and blood vessels to digestion, urination, sexual function, bones, and immune system.